 Yes, but I won’t.
 Photographs are useful tools for a portraitist, but a portrait from a photograph is a copy.
 Spending time with the sitter allows me to get to know you, to see your face from different angles and in different moods.
 A portrait from life moves back and forth through many moments at a certain time in your life; a photograph captures a single instant.

 Can I use the portrait for my holiday cards/website/business cards etc.?

 Can you paint my baby?

-Yes, but I’d really rather not.
-Babies and small children are very challenging subjects, with a different visual language.
+Yes, but I won’t, unless you are a close friend or longtime client.
+Babies and small children are very challenging subjects.
 It’s not my specialty.
 There are portraitists who specialize in children who can do a wonderful traditional picture of your baby.

 How about my older child?